pbering/Socker/README.md

 ### Solution

 1. Place "license.xml" in `/docker/web/Sitecore/Data`
-2. Place Sitecore databases in `/data`
+2. Place Sitecore databases (from the version your are using) in `/data`

 ## Daily usage